 For the most part, raising the pickup closer to the strings increases volume.
 However, and this is a big however, if the pickup gets too close to the string, the pickup’s magnet(s) can pull too hard on the string and actually reduce sustain.
 And if you raise a neck pickup too far, it may not have enough clearance and your stings may hit the pickup when you play high up the neck.

 So that’s it for pickup height.
 Experiment, make small changes and develop a feeling for optimum pickup heights for you and your rig.

 The Second inexpensive (and somewhat controversial approach) to beefing up tone is to increase the gauge of your strings

-Without getting into too much detail, electric guitar pickups are miniature generators that convert mechanical string energy into an electrical charge.
-As a result, if all of the other variables are the same, heavier gauge strings have more mass, which means that they have more potential to create more electrical charge which translates into more guitar output.
+Without getting into too much detail, electric guitar pickups are miniature generators that convert mechanical string energy into an electrical current.
+As a result, if all of the other variables are the same, heavier gauge strings have more mass, which means that they have more potential to create more electrical current which translates into more guitar output.

 This is undisputed...
 You can ‘hit’ heavier strings harder than you can with lighter strings… again, you can put more energy into the strings and some guitarists also increase their action slightly to give the heavier strings more room to move.

 This leads to increased dynamic range.
 Kind of like digital bits, the increased gauge string can support a wider range of volume levels… in other words you can increase the ‘distance’ between your loudest and quietist playing with heavier gauges.

 Last but not least, this effect occurs with any gauge increase.
 Moving from 8s to 9s, from 10s to 11s, or even 12s, you keep increasing the energy potential which translates into hotter output which usually sounds ‘thicker’.